hrukalive/WWW2020_paper2repo/README.md

 $ cd apex
 $ pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```
-In the case of training on CPU for not wanting to use Apex, please comment out the line 45 and 46 in `train.py`.
+In the case of training on CPU or not wanting to use Apex, please comment out the line 45 and 46 in `train.py`.